 Tango and Family Values

-History shows that the darker sides of human nature can allow evil to flourish.
-People can be led—often unknowingly—into embracing ideas that harm both themselves and society.
+History reminds us that the darker sides of human nature can give rise to great evil.
+People are often led—sometimes unknowingly—into adopting ideas that harm both themselves and society.
 Perhaps we are living through such a time once again (see Pluralism vs. Monism).

-Still, I refuse to give up hope, because I see goodness in people like firefighters, Doctors Without Borders, and tango dancers alike.
-I admire them because it takes a big heart to open your arms to others, to provide a supportive shoulder to those in need, and to be a good Samaritan.
-Tango was created by such people—immigrant men and women who were homeless, lonely, and vulnerable, seeking refuge in a strange land, yearning to be loved—who hold compassion to others like themselves.
+And yet, I haven’t lost hope.
+I still see goodness in people—firefighters, Doctors Without Borders, and even tango dancers.
+I admire them because it takes courage and compassion to open your arms to others, to provide a supportive shoulder to those in need, and to live by the ethic of the good Samaritan.
+Tango was created by such people—immigrant men and women who were poor, lonely, and vulnerable, seeking connection in a foreign land, yearning to be loved—who hold compassion to others like themselves.
 Like chickens, they huddle and tango together to keep themselves warm in a cold world (see Why People Dance Tango).

-I also find hope in parents who teach their children to love one another, to care for their little brothers and sisters, and to work together as a team.
-When such children grow up, they will become responsible members of society.
-Evil prevails only when families disintegrate, when family values are lost, when human bonds fade away, when egoism dominates, and when materialism, individualism, feminism, racism, hatred, divorce, single-parent families, irresponsible sex, and self-indulgence become the accepted norms in society.
+I also find hope in parents who teach their children to love one another, to care for their siblings, and to work as a team.
+When such children grow up, they become responsible members of society.
+Evil prevails only when families fall apart, when family values are lost, when human bonds erode, when egoism dominates, and when materialism, individualism, feminism, racism, hatred, divorce, irresponsible sex, self-indulgence, and single-parent families become the norms.

 But I don’t believe this path can last.
-As a species, we are part of nature, and nature’s laws ultimately prevail over the laws of man.
-Humanity's success depends on our solidarity and cooperation—abilities deeply embedded in our nature.
-As long as humanity exists, so will love, teamwork, families, and the values that hold us together, so harmful ideologies like liberalism, individualism, and feminism cannot endure.
+We are part of nature, and nature’s laws will ultimately prevail over human constructs.
+Our survival as a species depends on our capacity for cooperation and solidarity—qualities embedded deep within us.
+As long as humanity exists, so will love, family, teamwork, and the values that bind us.
+Ideologies that promote division and selfishness—however powerful they may seem today—cannot endure.

 Family will always remain the cornerstone of human civilization.
-Our collective desire to survive and our shared conscience reject what is harmful to society.
-After all, we must thrive not as individuals, but as a species.
-This is why, in times like these, more and more people turn to tango—a dance that connects us, a dance that demands cooperation, a dance that teaches people to love, and a dance that aligns with family values (see Tango Is the Search for a Dream).
+Our shared desire to survive and our collective conscience reject what is harmful to society.
+In the end, we must thrive not as isolated individuals, but as a unified species.
+That’s why, in times like these, more and more people are turning to tango—a dance that connects us, that demands cooperation, that teaches us to love, and that embodies the very spirit of family values (see Tango Is the Search for a Dream).

 No comments: